captionpoint/captionpoint-plays/THE-ROOMMATE.md

 No!
 No no
 He lives
 "Park Slope" do you know where [that is?]
-He lives in "Park Slope."
+He lives in "Park Slope."CC
 ---
 ## ROBYN:
 Oh yeah, that's great.